mdf commerce (OTCMKTS:MECVF) Trading 7.2% Higher

-mdf commerce inc. (OTCMKTS:MECVF – Get Rating) shares rose 7.2% during trading on Tuesday .
-The stock traded as high as $2.63 and last traded at $2.63.
-Approximately 1,000 shares changed hands during mid-day trading, a decline of 60% from the average daily volume of 2,470 shares.
+mdf commerce inc. (OTCMKTS:MECVF – Get Rating) rose 7.2% during trading on Tuesday .
+The company traded as high as $2.63 and last traded at $2.63.
+Approximately 1,000 shares were traded during trading, a decline of 60% from the average daily volume of 2,470 shares.
 The stock had previously closed at $2.46.

-Separately, National Bank Financial raised their target price on shares of mdf commerce from C$3.00 to C$4.00 in a research note on Thursday, January 26th.
+Separately, National Bank Financial boosted their price objective on shares of mdf commerce from C$3.00 to C$4.00 in a research report on Thursday, January 26th.

 mdf commerce inc. engages in the provision of e-commerce solutions through SaaS solutions.
 It also provides commercial interactions between buyers and sellers.
 The company was founded on February 16, 1996 and is headquartered in Longueuil, Canada.